Annual Basic Charges 2017-18

 Pro rata refunds of the basic charges will be made for students who withdraw either voluntarily or upon advice from the College physician during the enrollment period.
+For purposes of this policy, withdrawal pending or as a result of disciplinary action shall not be considered voluntary.
 The enrollment period is either the fall or spring semester.
 (Refunds of basic charges are not granted to full-time students withdrawing during the January Program.)
 A similar refund policy is in effect for Colby off-campus programs.

 The College offers an optional tuition refund insurance designed to reduce the financial loss caused by a medical withdrawal.
 Information is sent to students.